Ravendwyr/tpp-scripts/README.md

 # tpp-scripts
-A collection of scripts that do stuff with Twitch Plays Pokémon API.
+My collection of scripts to aid moderation at Twitch Plays Pokémon.

 ***